senecajs/senecajs.org/src/pages/get-started/index.md

 ... lots of logs ...
 ```

-It's hard to see the log entries that you care about, the ones relevant to the _math_ plugin.
-To narrow the output, try this:
+It's hard to see the log entries that you care about; that is, the ones relevant to the _math_ plugin.
+To narrow down the output, try this:

 ``` js
 $ node math-pin-service.js --seneca.log=plugin:math